 The Staff selected a sample of customer bills to verify that the WNA factor had been correctly applied to the bills.
 The Staff also examined each sample bill to determine whether the Base Rates and Purchased Gas Adjustments were billed correctly.
-Staff found a discrepancy on bills for one rate class.
-A description of the error can be found in Section VI.
+Staff found no discrepancies.